 such as temperature

-VRLA batteries have been the most prevalent type of battery utilized for UPS applications due to the benefits they offer over the more traditional VLA battery type; they are a “sealed” battery in that the only venting to the atmosphere is a one-way safety pressure relief valve.
+Lead acid VRLA batteries have been the most prevalent type of battery utilized for UPS applications due to the benefits they offer over the more traditional VLA battery type; they are a “sealed” battery in that the only venting to the atmosphere is a one-way safety pressure relief valve.
 Because of the “sealed” nature of the design, the batteries (1) do not lose electrolyte; (2) are leak proof; and (3) can be installed in any position.

-All of these benefits mean that VRLA batteries require less maintenance than VLA type batteries.
+All these benefits mean that VRLA batteries require less maintenance than VLA type batteries.
 While the maintenance is minimal, it is recommended to perform regularly scheduled maintenance checks and monitor the batteries to verify their condition and help mitigate the risk of thermal runaway.

 Battery life can be adversely affected when constantly subjected to a higher ambient temperature than recommended by the manufacturer.
 Discharge cycles for the batteries also factor into life expectancy, with the rate, length, and frequency of the discharge all playing a role.
 Lastly, charging attributes influence VRLA battery life; they should be maintained at a float voltage equal to or below the battery manufacturer’s recommendation.
 Exceeding this preferred value will lead to an overcharge situation and reduce battery life.

-For additional questions, a quote, or to inquire about upgrading to Lithium Ion
+For additional questions, a quote, or to inquire about upgrading to lithium-ion

 Mitsubishi Electric works with a number of trusted vendors, so if you are considering wet cell batteries for their extended runtime and longevity, you can contact us to review your application and needs.